 Another trick I do for extra depth of field when doing macro photography with insects is keeping a bit of extra distance to my subject.
 More distance from the subject to the lens creates a bit of extra depth of field.
-You can later crop your photo to have the more on-top-of-it feel.
-Make sure you shoot in a high resolution though. 😉
+You can later crop your photo to have a more on-top-of-it feel.
+Make sure you shoot in a high resolution, though. 😉

 Focus for the eyes

 As with portrait or animal photography, you always focus on the eyes.
 With insects, it’s no different.
 Try to focus on their eyes, or at least their head.
 I know it’s sometimes difficult to determine what their eyes are.

-Only recently I learned that a ladybug has a tiny head sticking out and that the 2 black dots on the front of their shields are not their eyes.
+I recently learned that a ladybug has a tiny head sticking out and that the 2 black dots on the front of their shields are not their eyes.

 Be patient, or create the setting

-Insects aren’t actors you can tell what to do.
+Insects aren’t actors.
+You can’t tell them what to do.
 They move as they please, live to their own rhythm, and will not sit still when you push a lens in their face.
 However…

 You can create an environment where they are comfortable.
 For example, I hung a little bee hotel in my garden and planted loads of flowers.
 This will make sure the number of bees in my garden will grow.
 Which is good for nature, but also gives me more opportunities to photograph them.
 Win-win!

 If possible, use continuous shooting mode when doing macro photography with insects.
 I have a Nikon D850 and can shoot 7 photos per second.
 This helps me capture the perfect image of a flying bee or a crawling ant.
 The animals are fast, so you have to be too.

-Another added bonus of this is your higher chance of getting the right focus.
+Another bonus of this is your higher chance of getting the right focus.
 With a short depth of field and you shaking and breathing, the focus constantly shifts a couple of millimeters.
 Without continuous, you might end up with photos focused on the insect’s butt…